-A spouse beneficiary will be deemed to have elected the life-distribution rule unless he or she expressly elects the 5-year rule on or before December 31 of the year following the year of your death.
-A nonspouse beneficiary will also be deemed to have elected the life distribution rule unless he or she expressly elects the 5-year rule on or before December 31 of the year following the year of your death.
+A spouse beneficiary will be deemed to have elected the life-distribution rule unless he or she expressly elects the 10-year rule on or before December 31 of the year following the year of your death.
+Your spouse beneficiary is ineligible to elect the 10-year rule if you die on or after your required beginning date.
+A nonspouse beneficiary will also be deemed to have elected the life distribution rule unless he or she expressly elects the 10-year rule on or before December 31 of the year following the year of your death.